We asked our Company Architect, Tom Somerville to look at the reasons why so many

 Reduced heat loss and increased air tightness

-The standards of thermal efficiency laid down in the Building Regulations are due to change in 2014.
-Looking to the future we now provide our clients with a minimum 'U' value of 0.17 W/m²/°C for external walls.
-This is achieved by incorporating high performance interlocking cavity insulation giving an airtight wall.
-Other improvements include thermal plasterboard to first floor ceilings and the latest in window technology.
+The Building Regulations are due to change again in 2016.
+So looking to the future we now provide our clients with a minimum 'U' value of 0.17 W/m²/°C for external walls.
+This is achieved by incorporating high performance interlocking cavity insulation giving an extremely airtight structure.
+Other improvements include thermal plasterboard to first floor ceilings and the very latest in window technology.
 The latter features a 'U' value for the double-glazing of 1.2 W/m²/°C and a unique 'Secure by Design' locking system approved by the Police.

 Future Proof Your New Home